 While the DEW OEO consists of the State-level Equal Opportunity Officer and the State-Level EO Coordinator, additional legal staff and resources are available as needed.
 The State-Level EO Officer has access to paralegals within the Office of General Counsel to assist with administrative work, as well as access to attorneys for any needed legal interpretation/guidance and assistance with compliance enforcement.
-For example, two members of the Office of General Counsel created Supervisor Training7 on the agency's zero tolerance policy on discrimination and harassment on prohibited bases.
+For example, two members of the Office of General Counsel created supervisor training on the subjects of discrimination and harassment11.
+Additionally, the Office of General Counsel has created and provided training to Employment Services staff on topics which include the nondiscrimination and equal opportunity requirements of WIOA12.
 The State-Level EO Officer has also collaborated with DEW's Communications department on a number of projects designed to ensure programmatic access.